OpenTermsArchive/contrib-versions/AmazonPrime/Terms of Service.md

 Amazon Prime Terms

-Last updated October 31, 2017
+Last updated December 27, 2018

 Welcome to the terms and conditions ("**Terms**") for Amazon Prime.
 These Terms are between you and Amazon Services LLC and/or its affiliates ("**Amazon.com**" or "**Us**") and govern our respective rights and obligations.
 Please note that your use of the Amazon.com website and Prime membership are also governed by the agreements listed and linked to below, as well as all other applicable terms, conditions, limitations, and requirements on the Amazon.com website, all of which (as changed over time) are incorporated into these Terms.
 If you sign up for a Prime membership, you accept these terms, conditions, limitations and requirements.